nhjschulz/cfsm/README.md

 The state pattern builds on
 * A context that delegates operations to one of various state objects, which is currently the active state.
-* A number of states objects that implement the context operations to provide state dependent behavior of the operations.
+* A number of states objects that implement context operations to provide state dependent behavior of these operations.

 ### The CFSM Context

-The CFSM context defines a fixed set of operations.
-These operations got defined with the following UML State diagram in mind that covers a wide range of use cases:
+A CFSM context defines a fixed set of operations.
+These operations got defined with the following UML State diagram in mind.
+It covers a wide range of use cases:

 ![State Diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/nhjschulz/cfsm/master/doc/cfsm_context.puml)